soitgoes511/soitgoes511.github.io/_posts/2021-07-12-influx_to_postgres.markdown

 resolution I store in the cloud.
 The start time is the starting timeframe of the query (now() - 10s) in this case.
 The stop time is/was now().
 The time column is the actual time of the sensor read.
 The value column is the sensor reading itself and is paired with the field column.
 The field in time-series lingo is an un-indexed column.
-The measurement is analogous to the table name in a relational database which in this case in spo2 (not the best choice and I should have named it differently).
+The measurement column is analogous to the table name in a relational database which in this case is spo2 (not the best choice and I should have named it differently).
 Finally, UID is a tag or an indexed column.
 This is residual from me experimenting with multiple sensors and completely lacks any information or utility at this point-in-time.